jcmartins/proposal/design/586-custom-attributes.md

 ## Abstract

-Allow users to set custom attributes on selected entities in Sensu, and reference these entities in filters and mutators.
+Allow users to set extended attributes on selected entities in Sensu, and reference these entities in filters and mutators.

+This proposal uses the word "extended" instead of "custom".
+This is part of the proposal, to change the wording.
+This way, we can indicate to customers that we support the essential feature they want from 1.x, but in a  different way.

 ## Background

-Custom attributes will necessarily involve dynamic behaviour and reflection, by their nature.
+Extended attributes will necessarily involve dynamic behaviour and reflection, by their nature.
 Luckily, we can leverage some existing libraries to take the burden of maintaining piles of reflection away from us.

-In Sensu 1.x, existing custom attributes look like the following:
+In Sensu 1.x, existing _custom_ attributes look like the following:
 ```
 {
   "checks": {